 Who is it for?

-The Prime Colours system is designed so parents can be fully involved in their children’s maths development.
-It can be especially helpful in Keystage 2/3 or from age 7 to 14 or at the point that you are learning skip counting and thinking about learning multiplication.
+The Prime Colours system is designed so parents can be fully involved in their children’s number sense development.
+It can be especially helpful in Keystage 2/3 or from age 7 to 14 or from the point that you are learning skip counting and thinking about learning multiplication.
 It is designed to create a more robust understanding and faith in number operations so that children do not have to rely on rote memorisation as their only support for deeper conceptualisation.

 Multiplication is much more than just repeated addition.
 Learn to work with multiplication facts in the same way as you would work with counters or blocks to give children a concrete experience of numbers, their relationships and their operations.